Skip to content

 No — the same Entra app registration / OIDC identity works for both.
 The only difference is which GitHub environment the apply runs under (prod for Terraform, apply for Bicep), and you add a federated credential per environment.

-Can the wizard’s output be committed to a public repo?
+Can the generator’s output be committed to a public repo?

 How do I update AVM module versions (Terraform)?